THERAPY FOR WOMEN BY WOMEN IN BIRMINGHAM, AL

 Acceptance

 Not resignation — permission.
-You stop spending energy fighting the difficult thoughts and feelings long enough to actually have a life alongside them.
-You learn to make room for discomfort without letting it be in charge.
+You stop spending energy fighting difficult thoughts and feelings, and learn to make room for discomfort without letting it run the show.

 02